Darth-Tenebros/Watts-Up/README.md

 _you'll need to have go1.21.4 installed to build the app yourself_
 1. option 1: clone this repo and run the code everytime you want to use the app

-2. option 2: if on Ubuntu/Ubuntu based OS, do (from root of project):
+2. option 2: if on a *nix system, do (from root of project):
     ```
     make
     cd bin